wiicode/cybersecurity-framework/bronze-training/background-topics/risk-3-principles.md

 All organizations face risks, no matter the size
 ------------------------------------------------

 Many cyber attacks use indiscriminate scatter-gun approaches to targeting victims.
-If you're an SME or sole trader, you're just as likely to be a victim of these scatter-gun attacks as a large organization.
+If you're a small business or sole propriator, you're just as likely to be a victim of these scatter-gun attacks as a large organization.
 Attackers may not know (or care) who you are until they get a foothold in your organization.

 Understand what you care about, and why
 ---------------------------------------